mpaguilar/msa-toy/DOCSTRINGS.md

 ===
 # File: `main.py`

-## function: `main(query: str, log_level: str) -> None`
+## function: `click_main(query: str, log_level: str) -> None`

-Run the Multi-Step Agent with a given query.

-This function serves as the entry point for the Multi-Step Agent application.
+Entry point for the Multi-Step Agent CLI application.

-It initializes the logging system, sets the logging level, creates the controller, processes the user query through the agent's reasoning cycle, and outputs the final result.
+This function sets up logging, initializes the controller, processes the user query, and outputs the final result.

 Args:
-    query: The input query string that the agent must process.
-The query should be a natural language request requiring multi-step reasoning and tool usage to answer.
+    query: The natural language query to be processed by the agent.
+        Type: str
+        Purpose: Specifies the task the agent must perform, such as retrieving information or performing a multi-step reasoning process.
-    log_level: The desired logging level for the application.
-Valid choices are DEBUG, INFO, WARNING, ERROR, and CRITICAL.
-This controls the verbosity of runtime logs.
+    log_level: The desired logging verbosity level.
+        Type: str
+        Purpose: Controls the amount of detail logged during execution, with options ranging from DEBUG to CRITICAL.

 Returns:
-    None.
-The function does not return a value.
-The agent's result is printed to stdout and logged, but no return value is provided.
+    None

 Notes:
-    1. Load environment variables from a .env file if the dotenv package is available.
+    1. Load environment variables from a .env file if available (disk access).
-    2. Initialize the logging system using the setup_logging function.
+    2. Configure logging using the setup_logging function.
-    3. Set the global logging level based on the provided log_level argument.
+    3. Set the logging level for the root logger and all existing handlers.
-    4. Log a message indicating the start of the agent with the given query.
+    4. Log an informational message indicating the start of the agent with the provided query.
-    5. Instantiate the Controller class to manage the agent's reasoning workflow.
+    5. Initialize the Controller instance to orchestrate the agent's workflow.
-    6. Call the controller's process_query method with the provided query.
+    6. Call the controller's process_query method to execute the multi-step reasoning.
-    7. Print the agent's result in a formatted block.
+    7. Print the final result in a formatted block for visibility.
-    8. Log a success message if processing completes without exception.
+    8. Log a success message upon completion.
-    9. If an exception occurs during processing, log the error with full traceback and print a user-friendly error message to stdout.
+    9. If any exception occurs during processing, log the error and print a user-friendly message.

 ---